MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-howto.md

 ## Persisted parameter storage and support

-These persisted parameters support the following Azure CLI parameters.
-The `resource_group_name` and `location` parameters are stored differently so that you can add them to a persisted parameter without executing a create command.
+Only certain Azure CLI parameters can become persisted parameters.
+For example, the `resource_group_name` and `location` parameters are stored differently so that you can add them to a persisted parameter without executing a create command.

 | Persisted parameter | Storage action | Supported by
 |-|-|-|